Fabric Filter: A cloth device that catches dust particles from industrial emissions.

 Furnace: This is the base of the incinerator, which is designed and built according to the volume and type of waste to be treated.

-Furrow Irrigation: Irrigation method in which water travels through the field by means of small channels between each groups of rows.
+Furrow Irrigation: Irrigation method in which water travels through the field by means of small channels between each group of rows.

 Fusion Energy: A power source, now under development, based on the release of energy that occurs when atoms are combined under the most extreme heat and pressure.
 It is the energy process of the sun and the stars.